DrunkenToast/crabsay-tauri/report/ReportCrossDev_p3_Peter_Leconte.md

 potentioally leading to executing arbitary code), dangling pointers and other common memory safety issues.
-1. With ownership and lifetimes Rust ensures that data is only accessible when it is needed and that it is automatically cleanup up, reducing the risk of memory leaks and data races.
+1. With ownership and lifetimes Rust ensures that data is only accessible when it is needed and that it is automatically cleaned up, reducing the risk of memory leaks and data races.
-1. The type strong type safety prevents type confusion and other types of type-based vulnerabilities.
+1. The strong type safety helps prevents type confusion and other types of type-based vulnerabilities.
-1. Rust does not allow uninitialized memory to be used
+1. Rust provides mechanisms to work with [uninitialized memory](https://doc.rust-lang.org/nomicon/uninitialized.html) in checked (safe) ways.
 1. There are no Null pointers in Rust, instead of Null the Option type is used instead.
 This helps prevent null reference vulnerabilities.

 However, it is important to note that no programming language eliminates all security vulnerabilities.

-The default dynamic Ahead of Time compiler generates code references that are unique for every session and yet are technically static code units.
+By default Tauri uses a dynamic Ahead of Time compiler that generates code references that are unique for every session and yet are technically static code units.
 AOT compilers can help prevent security vulnerabilites by allowing the compiler to perform checks and optimizations as well as making it harder to reverse engineer or modify the program.
 Decompilation is difficult, which isn't the case with Electron ASAR files.

+Javascript code might be minimized but it is still an interpreted language, Rust will be compiled which is harder to reverse engineer on its own.

 Tauri also does function hardening.
 By using functional address Space Layout Randomization techniques function